 Now, speaking of FIRE, there are two major branches in the FIRE movement.
 One is called the "lean" FIRE movement, and the other is the "fat" FIRE movement.

 The "lean" FIRE movement is comprised of minimalists and extreme frugality-focused individuals, with less of a focus on earning more.
 These advocates not only follow strict budgeting and financial goals, but also follow more philosophical minimalist approaches like those advocated by The Minimalists.
-I estimate that 80-90% of FIRE movement individuals fall into this camp.
+I estimate that the vast majority of FIRE movement individuals fall into this camp.

 In almost all cases of FIRE though, these underlying themes exist:

 Minimalism - Many people pursuing FIRE are also focusing on minimalism.
 Maybe it's easier to combine extreme frugality with minimalist ideals, but it could also be a lifestyle choice as well.